Publishing with Transcoder

 The response JSON has the same structure as the response to request an Origin endpoint.
 You will use the

 scope of the response to start a publishing session.
-How that is assigned to each publisher type of the Red5 Pro HTML SDK differs in each solution (WebRTC and Flash/RTMP).
+How that is assigned to each publisher type of the Red5 Pro WebRTC SDK differs in each solution (WebRTC and Flash/RTMP).
 This is detailed in the following subsections.